 Disclosure: There are Amazon Affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.

 As lovely as the poppies are, perhaps the most challenging thing is finding a way to keep them pinned to your jacket.
 My mother was a creative woman and she would replace the straight pin with a tiny Canada flag pin – with a backer that clicked and locked in place.

 That solution did work, however while chatting with my girls about Remembrance Day last year we decided to get a little crafty.
-We dropped our donation in a local poppy box and instead of taking a poppy from the box we went home and made a Remembrance Day felt poppy.
+We dropped our donation in a local poppy box and instead of taking a poppy from the box we went home and figured out how to make a Remembrance poppy from felt.

-How to Sew a Felt Poppy
+How to Make a Felt Poppy

 In no way do I believe that we should not donate to the Royal Canadian Legion or your local Veterans organization.
 In fact, I think we should give more.
 These felt poppies are a tribute to the original plastic poppies.
 My daughter’s and really liked the idea of making a beautiful poppy to honour our veterans.
 These poppies can be worn for years to come.
 With our poppies on our jackets and our donations made, we are ready for Remembrance Day.